 Despite the unique and symbolic relationship between clownfish and sea anemones in the wild, clownfish do not need anemones to survive, especially in an aquarium environment.

 Will the inclusion of a sea anemone in your clownfish tank make them happy?
 Sure, anemones are brilliant clownfish tank mates, but it is not completely necessary and can sometimes be a hindrance due to how difficult anemones are to keep.

 Here is a short, video summary created by myself to help you guys understand the relationship between these two creatures more, and whether or not they actually need each other:

 Will Anemones do well in Aquariums?

-Moreover, anemones are known to move around in fish tanks, causing a path of destruction on the way, so, make sure to watch out for that if you do decide to introduce one.
+Moreover, anemones are known to move around in fish tanks, causing a path of destruction on the way, so make sure to watch out for that if you decide to introduce one.

 One thing you can be sure of is that your Clownfish does not need an anemone to survive!